 This is known as 'dual registration'.
 Schools unsure of whether they are the base school or not should seek advice from the Traveller achievement service 020 8813 9715.

-Therefore, if a traveller family is known to have the intention to go off travelling for a period of time, the responsibility lies with the school to prepare appropriate work for the child.
+If a Traveller family is known to have the intention to go off travelling for a period of time, the responsibility lies with the school to prepare appropriate work for the child.

 This demonstrates to the child the importance of a continuing education, and that the school is interested in the child while s/he is away.